-Two poles with green and yellow flags attached approximately five metres apart and situated approximately 250 m from the start at the end of the lane divider shall designate the turning point.
+Two poles with green and yellow flags attached approximately 5m apart and situated approximately 250m from the start at the end of the lane divider shall designate the turning point.

-See Section 8 - Facility and Equipment Standards and Scrutineering Procedures.
 Shorts and shirts, which comply with team uniform requirements, may be worn at the competitors' discretion.
 Footwear is optional.